Pecan Praline Pie (with apples!)

 Since I’ve made this recipe a time or two, I also wanted to pass along this simple tip for creating this homemade praline sauce and pie.

 After you’ve created your praline sauce, you might want to thin it out a bit.
-Simple up the amount of butter to 4 tablespoons and follow the recipe steps in the full recipe below.
+Simple up the amount of butter to 4 to 6 tablespoons and follow the recipe steps in the full recipe below.
 This will still give you that amazing taste and flavor but it will make the homemade topping sauce a lot more thinner as well.

 Arrange a pie crust in a 9-inch pie plate, set aside.